-WHEREFORE, plaintiff demands preliminary and permanent injunctive relief in his favor and in favor of the Class and against defendants as follows:
+WHEREFORE, plaintiff prays for a preliminary and permanent injunction in his favor and in favor of the Class and against defendants as follows:

-A. Declaring that this action is properly maintainable as a class action;

-B. Enjoining defendants, their agents, counsel, employees and all persons acting in concert with them from consummating the Proposed Transaction, unless and until the Company adopts and implements a procedure or process to obtain the highest possible price for shareholders;

-C. Directing the Individual Defendants to exercise their fiduciary duties to obtain a transaction which is in the best interests of Siliconix's shareholders until the process for the sale or auction of the Company is completed and the highest possible price is obtained;

-D. Imposition of a constructive trust, in favor of plaintiff, upon any benefits improperly received by defendants as a result of their wrongful conduct;

-E. Awarding plaintiff the costs and disbursements of this action, including reasonable attorneys' and experts' fees; and

-F. Granting such other and further equity relief as this Court may deem just and proper.
+- A. Declaring that this action is properly maintainable as a class action; - B. Enjoining defendants, their agents, counsel, employees and all persons acting in concert with them from consummating the Proposed Transaction, unless and until the Company adopts and implements a procedure or process to obtain the highest possible price for shareholders; - C. Directing defendant Vishay to issue a corrected Form S-4 containing accurate and adequate disclosures; - D. Directing the Individual Defendants to exercise their fiduciary duties to obtain a transaction which is in the best interests of Siliconix's shareholders until the process for the sale or auction of the Company is completed and the highest possible price is obtained; - E. Imposition of a constructive trust, in favor of plaintiff, upon any benefits improperly received by defendants as a result of their wrongful conduct: - F. Awarding plaintiff the costs and disbursements of this action, including reasonable attorneys' and experts' fees; and - G. Granting such other and further equitable relief as this Court may deem just and proper.

-BRAMSON, PLUTZIK, MAHLER & BIRKHAEUSER, LLP
+BRAMSON, PLUTZTK, MAHLER & BIRKHAEUSER, LLP

+/s/ Alan R. Plutzik

-Alan R. Plutzik Attorneys for Plaintiff
+Alan R. Plutzik

+Attorneys for Plaintiff